Generic selectors

 Jonathan: Yeah.

-Student: Is there any food you’re really tired of?
+Student: Is there any food you’re tired of?

-Student: I don’t like in any way the idea of the eggs on everything, it really has to go.
-I mean, I would be okay like if nobody ever served kale again.
+Student: I don’t like, in any way, the idea of the eggs on everything; it has to go.
+I mean, I would be okay if nobody ever served kale again.

 Rob: Is it the Internet’s fault?
 Food trends spread so quickly now and they just take over.